How do I know which variety to grow?

 To go “hot” means that your plants that are tested before harvest produced over the mandated 0.3% THC level.
 Naturally, cannabinoid content develops as the plants begin to flower, usually starting in August or September depending on the variety.
 Cannabinoid potency increases as the flowering period lengthen.
 It is important for you to work with a local lab to monitor your crop.
 Unfavorable growing conditions or mismanaged plants can lead to stress within the plant.
 Stressed plants can have enhanced cannabinoid content (including THC), so it is important to practice good crop management and to be proactive instead of reactive.

 Another option to help stay compliant is to grow a CBG variety.
 CBG varieties, like our premium variety, Pure CBG, have a low THC potency.

 What CBD percentage can I expect from my hemp plants?

 Our premium CBD dominant varieties will, on average, produce between 8-10 percent CBD.
 With the new regulations for the 2020 season, The likelihood of finding a variety that produces more than 10% CBD while staying compliant will be difficult and we urge you to use caution when looking at COAs that offer varieties that claim to produce CBD potencies greater than 10%.
 CBD content can vary with climate and flower period.
 The best thing to do is to closely monitor your crop so that you can maximize CBD production while staying compliant.

 COA stands for “Certificate of Analysis.”
 COAs show the potential potency of hemp plants, including Total CBD, Total THC, Total Cannabinoids, and a list of potentially present cannabinoids.
-These documents are necessary in understanding more about the genetics you are working with, and should be supplied by your supplier, but can also be obtained by sending samples of your crop to a third party accredited laboratory that specializes in hemp testing.
+These documents are necessary for understanding more about the genetics you are working with and should be supplied by your supplier, but can also be obtained by sending samples of your crop to a third-party accredited laboratory that specializes in hemp testing.